Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 • Keyword Tracker: Monitor rankings daily

-• Keyword Gap Analysis: Find keywords you’re missing
+• Keyword Gap Analysis: Find keywords you are missing

 • Product Database: Validate niche opportunities